- Infection after surgery

 - You have any questions about surgery or anesthesia

-- You are not sure what medicines you should take or stop before surgery
+- You are not sure what medicines you should take or stop taking before surgery

 - You think that you have an infection

-You may need surgery for a diabetes complication or some other problem.
+You may need surgery for a diabetes complication or for some other problem that is unrelated to your diabetes.
 Your diabetes may increase your risk for problems during or after your surgery, such as: